ccordova938/Project-1/README.md

 Only the Jumpbox machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses: 72.208.203.2

-Machines within the network can only be accessed by Jumpbox.
+Machines within the network can only be accessed by Jumpbox with the IP address 20.64.240.24
-Which machine did you allow to access your ELK VM?
-What was its IP address?
-20.64.240.24

 A summary of the access policies in place can be found in the table below.